qaalabs/DE5M4/docs/day2/source-control/github-forking.md

 **Navigate to the main repository**

 - Open your web browser and go to: https://github.com/ingwanelabs/intro-to-github
-- This repository contains a two files and a directory of team profiles.
+- This repository contains a few files and a directory of team profiles.

 **Fork the repository**